decode-detroit/apollo/README.md

 });
 ```

 The port number (and listening location) can be adjusted with the '-a' or '--address' commandline option.
-If you need to make Apollo available on a different port or accessible from a different computer, we recommend [Caddy](https://caddyserver.com/).
+If you need to make Apollo available to the open internet, we recommend [Caddy](https://caddyserver.com/).
 Follow the instructions for setting up a reverse proxy (it will take less than 60 seconds).

 In the future, additional options such as pausing media, seeking through media, changing media to a different channel, etc., will be added based on our own needs.
 If you are using Apollo and have a specific feature you need, feel free to send us an email and we'll do our best to make it a priority.